rooseveltframework/page-express-mapper/README.md

 Usage
 ===

-- Add `page-express-validator` to your npm dependencies.
+- Add `page-express-mapper` to your npm dependencies.
 - Load `page-express-mapper.js` into your frontend JS bundle along with `page.js`.
 - Then initialize it by calling `pageExpressMapper()` *before* defining any routes.